-This is where the expertise of an agent becomes invaluable.
+This is where an agent's expertise becomes invaluable.
 Agents skilled in marketing luxury properties have a network of potential buyers, the necessary marketing acumen, and experience to achieve the desired results.

-Also remember that you can negotiate lower realtor fees, and fees and can vary depending on the market.
+Also, remember that you can negotiate lower realtor fees, and fees can vary depending on the market.
 For properties worth $1 million or $10 million, negotiating a lower rate is often more flexible due to the large commission agents stand to earn even at a reduced rate.

 💰Find your perfect agent, save big when you sell your $1 million home!